remipannequin/gse-pluggedkbd/README.md

 "Azerty" layout is very popular in France.
 There is also alternative physical layouts such as "dvorak", "colemak", "bépo"...

-So, you end up having to change the input source in gnome each time you plug in a keyboard with an alternative layout... or each time to plug in a docking station with your alternative keyboard.
+So, you end up having to change the input source in gnome each time you plug in a keyboard with an alternative layout... or each time you dock or undock your laptop (if your alternative keyboard is connected to the docking station).

 Of course, it is _possible_ to setup an udev rule that call a script when you plug a device in, that change the xkbd layout for this device only.
 But I find that method impractical and hard to maintain.